koechian/AI/README.md

 - Class Exercise 4.8: ReLu and Convolution Layers for Image Classificaition

+- Class Exercise 4.9: False news detection using a Neural Network and NLP

 ### Make Up Lab

 - Language Identification using Naive Bayes